-For getting around the island, we either walked or biked most places, but on a rainy day we rented a golf cart, which is how most people drive.
+To get around the island, we either walked or biked to most places, but on a rainy day, we rented a golf cart, which is how most people drive.

 A quick little video that Jared put together of our trip.
 Seriously you guys, sunsets there are so, so magical!

-– Tingum Village: prices start at $150 per night (1 bedrooms, mini fridge, free wifi, no pool)
+– Tingum Village: prices start at $150 per night (1 bedroom, mini fridge, free wifi, no pool)

-– Valentine’s Resort & Marina: we have discount codes available, prices start at $350 per night (1 + 2 bedrooms with kitchens, pool, restaurants, free wifi)
+– Valentine’s Resort & Marina: we have discount codes available, and prices start at $350 per night (1 + 2 bedrooms with kitchens, pool, restaurants, and free wifi)

-– The Landing: prices started at $300 per night (1 bedrooms, no kitchen or TV, pool, free wifi)
+– The Landing: prices started at $300 per night (1 bedroom, no kitchen or TV, pool, free wifi)

-– Ocean View Club: prices start at $300 per night (1 bedrooms, no kitchen or TV, beachfront, no pool, free wifi)
+– Ocean View Club: prices start at $300 per night (1 bedroom, no kitchen or TV, beachfront, no pool, free wifi)

-– The Cove: not on the island, it’s a water taxi and car taxi ride away on Eleuthera (1 bedrooms, beachfront, pool, restaurant, mini fridge, free wifi)
+– The Cove: not on the island, it’s a water taxi and car taxi ride away on Eleuthera (1 bedroom, beachfront, pool, restaurant, mini fridge, free wifi)